vesoft-inc/nebula-docs/docs-2.0/8.service-tuning/load-balance.md

 !!! danger

-    The `BALANCE` commands migrates data and balances the distribution of partitions by creating and executing a set of subtasks. **DO NOT** stop any machine in the cluster or change its IP address until all the subtasks finish.
+    The `BALANCE` commands migrate data and balance the distribution of partitions by creating and executing a set of subtasks. **DO NOT** stop any machine in the cluster or change its IP address until all the subtasks finish.
 Otherwise, the follow-up subtasks fail.

 ## Balance partition distribution